Rescue For A Brown Lawn

 Aeration

 Just as healthy lawns require water and fertilizer they also need proper aeration to allow air and moisture into the ground to keep the soil loose.
 Between the soil and grass blades is a layer of debris called thatch that helps to make the grass more resilient to temperature extremes and wear.
 But too much thatch can cause brown spots and weaken the root system.
 Grass roots cannot easily penetrate compacted, hard soil and a weak root system will leave you with an unhealthy lawn.
-Aeration and dethatching go a long way in keeping your grass green.
+Aeration and dethatching go a long way towards good drainage and in keeping your grass green.

 Pests